Whig 1766 to 1768

 Pitt is credited with the birth of the British Empire.
 Such activities made him very popular with the people and he became known as the ‘Great Commoner’.

-During Lord Newcastle’s premiership, Pitt made some of his greatest achievements in the area of foreign policy.
-He appreciated the relationship between war and trading success and chose his military campaigns to increase national trade.
+His appreciated the relationship between war and trading success and chose his military campaigns to increase national trade.
 Conquering India, Canada, the West Indies and West Africa were all immensely beneficial to Britain’s merchants.

 Read more about William Pitt ‘the Elder’, on the History of government blog.